bergesinstitute/graf-method/book-3-unit-3.md

-# Equivalencias del imperfecto en inglés
+# Equivalencias del imperfecto en inglés (equivalences of the imperfect tense in English)

-El pretérito imperfecto se puede traducir al inglés de cuatro maneras:
+El pretérito imperfecto se puede traducir al inglés de cuatro maneras.
+The imperfect tense can be translated into English in four ways.

 *En el pasado yo tocaba la guitarra.* (In the past, I used to play the guitar.)